How to use a hydrometer

 - 3

-Remove bubbles.
-If your must is actively fermenting, CO₂ bubbles will cling to the hydrometer stem and give a false low reading.
-Spin the hydrometer gently between your fingers to dislodge them, then let it settle before reading.
+Off Gas.
+With an actively fermenting must, CO₂ bubbles can cling to the hydrometer stem and give a false low reading by adding buoyancy.
+Spin the hydrometer gently between your fingers to dislodge them, allowing it to settle before reading.

 - 4

 Let it float freely.
-Make sure the hydrometer is not touching the sides of the trial jar.
-Give it a gentle spin and let it come to rest in the centre of the liquid before reading.
+Make sure the hydrometer is not touching the sides of the jar and let it come to rest in the centre of the liquid before reading.

 - 5